Memory and Resource Management with Resource Groups

 This Linux kernel parameter, set in /etc/sysctl.conf, identifies the method that the operating system uses to determine how much memory can be allocated to processes. vm.overcommit_memory must always be set to 2 for Greenplum Database systems.

 This Linux kernel parameter, set in /etc/sysctl.conf, identifies the percentage of RAM that is used for application processes; the remainder is reserved for the operating system.
-Tune the setting as necessary.
+The operating system default value (50 on Red Hat) is a good starting point for Greenplum Database clusters employing resource group-based resource management.
 If your memory utilization is too low, increase the value; if your memory or swap usage is too high, decrease the setting.

 The percentage of system memory to allocate to Greenplum Database.
 The default value is .7 (70%).